Explore UCD

 Curricular information is subject to change.

-Following the policy development issues and processes examined in Digital Policy I, this module will further explore emergent policy issues presented by technological innovation.
-It will introduce methods for developing public policy that are democratically engaged, transparently developed, legally accountable, human rights proofed, and clearly communicated.
-Students will be provide opportunities to practice key public policy methods including research and analysis; options preparation and briefing drafting; and oral advocacy and strategic communications.
+Students will be provided with opportunities to practice key public policy methods including research and analysis; briefing drafting; and oral advocacy and strategic communications.
 Students will gain practical understanding of public policy processes and gain specific skills including researching, assessing, developing, drafting, delivering and defending public policy options.

 About this Module